 Want to learn more?
 Read Sailing Terms: Sailboat Types, Rigs, Uses, and Definitions, or watch our video series How to Tie Knots on YouTube.

-And if you're ready to shop for your own boat, view our sailboat listings.
+And if you're ready to shop for your own boat, view our sailboats for sale.